CodeForAfrica/GotToVote.cc/CONTRIBUTING.md

-# Contributing to HTML5 Boilerplate
+# Contributing to GotToVote.cc

-♥ [GotToVote](http://gottovote.codeforafrica.org) and want to get involved?
+♥ [GotToVote](http://gottovote.cc) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution